achillesn/photogames/_posts/2022-09-27-elena-gountara.md

   - Games
 author: Achilles Nasios
 ---
+# The 11th PhotoGame

-The 11th Game - _(June 2022)_ - Since my childhood I had a special relationship with image and art, so my interest in photography did not take long to come.
+_(June 2022)_ -

+Since my childhood I had a special relationship with image and art, so my interest in photography did not take long to come.
 Photography for me is a great journey of self-exploration and understanding of ourselves and the world around us.
 It is the attempt to transfer our inner world using the represented object.
 A game with the subconscious.

 ![null](/assets/images/photogame_01_gkountarae.jpg)